frankmeza/rust-notes/6_1_defining_an_enum.md

 How does one do this conversion?

 > In general, in order to use an Option<T> value, you want to have code that will handle each variant.
-You want some code that will run only when you have a Some(T) value, and this code is allowed to use the inner T. You want some other code to run if you have a None value, and that code doesn’t have a T value available.
+You want some code that will run only when you have a Some(T) value, and this code is allowed to use the inner type `<T>`.
+You want some other code to run if you have a None value, and that code doesn’t have a T value available.
 The match expression is a control flow construct that does just this when used with enums: it will run different code depending on which variant of the enum it has, and that code can use the data inside the matching value.